5733d9e2be6485d52ffa08870cabdee0/sandbox-ui/README.md

 # Sandbox UI

-Sandbox UI for the bridge application.
+Sandbox UI for the smartevents application.

 ## Prerequisites
 * Node 16